thomasyao3096/Batch_Adaptive_Framework/README.md

-# Batch_Adaptive_Framework
+# Batch daptive Framework
-  Batch Adaptive Framework is an optimization designed to adaptively choose batch size for machine learning.
-It is implemented by Theano.
+  Batch Adaptive Framework is an optimization algorithm framework designed to adapt the batch size as learning proceeds.
+Now it supports two optimization algorithms, batch adaptive SGD (BA-SGD) and batch adaptive Momentum (BA-Momentum).
+This framework is implemented in two versions, one with Theano, another with Pytorch.

+# Related Papers
+The batch adaptive framework is first designed in [Small Batch or Large Batch?
+Gaussian Walk with Rebound Can Teach](http://www.kdd.org/kdd2017/papers/view/small-batch-or-large-batch-gaussian-walk-with-rebound-can-teach), and extended in [On Batch Adaptive Training for Deep Learning: Lower Loss and Larger Step Size](https://openreview.net/forum?id=SybqeKgA-).
+Check them out if you are interested.

 ## Help to Make Batch Adaptive Better